Core-Craft/backend/CODE_OF_CONDUCT.md

 * Focusing on what is best not just for us as individuals, but for the overall community

-Examples of unacceptable behavior include:
+## Expected Behavior

+To contribute positively to our community, we expect all participants to:

+- Be respectful and considerate towards others.
+- Use inclusive language and be mindful of your words.
+- Accept and value different opinions, ideas, and experiences.
+- Be open to constructive feedback and engage in healthy discussions.
+- Be mindful of the impact of your words and actions on others.
+- Refrain from any form of harassment, discrimination, or offensive behavior.
+- Respect the privacy and personal boundaries of others.
+- Please refrain from including any sensitive information, such as security credentials or keys, in your repository commits.
-* The use of sexualized language or imagery, and sexual attention or advances
+- The use of sexualized language or imagery, and sexual attention or advances
-* Trolling, insulting or derogatory comments, and personal or political attacks
+- Trolling, insulting or derogatory comments, and personal or political attacks
-* Public or private harassment
+- Public or private harassment
-* Publishing others' private information, such as a physical or email address, without their explicit permission
+- Publishing others' private information, such as a physical or email address, without their explicit permission
-* Other conduct which could reasonably be considered inappropriate in a professional setting
+- Other conduct which could reasonably be considered inappropriate in a professional setting

+## Reporting and Enforcement

+If you witness or experience any behavior that violates this code of conduct, please report it by contacting [contact person or email].
+All reports will be handled confidentially and with respect for privacy.
+The project maintainers are responsible for enforcing this code of conduct and will take appropriate action in response to violations.

 ## Our Responsibilities